 If Provenance, Context etc are all in a METS file, should there be a specification of the specific section/page??
 Should also include definition of Vocabulary.
 This should be discussed in the GB.

 Tues 30th April 2024

-2.1 OAIS-IF BB Discussions
+OAIS-IF BB Discussions

-OAIS-IF - MS’s observations based on earlier versions of BB (Nov 2023) and associated discussions.
+OAIS-IF - MS’s shared observations based on earlier versions of BB (Nov 2023) and associated discussions.